-Krishna devotees around the world are celebrating the festival of Janmashtami today (August 11, 2020).
-This year, some people would be observing it on 12th August as well.
+Krishna devotees around the world are celebrating the festival of Janmashtami (August 30, 2021).
 Also called Gokul ahstami, the festival commemorates the birth anniversary of Lord Krishna.
 Hindus across globe mark this day in their unique ways.
 However, fasting, swinging Krishna Gopal on 'jhula' and offering him bhog are few of the most common rituals among all.
 On the day of Janmashtami, the devotees wake up early and prepare delectable dishes for their beloved deity, with a wide variety of sweets being a major highlight in the spread.
 Some of the traditional sweets include makhan misri, malpua, laddoo et al.

 We bring you a peanut laddoo recipe that can help you whip up a healthy and yummy sweet treat for the festive fare, in just 30 minutes.
 What makes the recipe special is the inclusion of just two nutritious ingredients- peanuts and jaggery.
 All you need to do is, mix the two together and make small roundels out of it.

 One cup jaggery